 The best budget 4K gaming monitor

-Until recently, the BenQ EL2870U occupied my best budget 4K gaming monitor slot, but now the incredible Samsung Space has muscled it aside.
+For a spell, the BenQ EL2870U occupied this best budget 4K gaming monitor slot, but nowadays the excellent Samsung Space continues to muscle it aside.
 It's more expensive than the BenQ, but its superior picture quality and ingenious stand arguably make it better value for money overall.

-The Samsung Space monitor's large, 32in display also gives you loads of room to work and play games on, and its picture quality is pretty much perfect straight out of the box, making it a great 4K gaming monitor for those on a budget.
+The Samsung Space monitor's spacious 32in display also gives you loads of room to work and play games on, and its picture quality is pretty much perfect straight out of the box, making it a great 4K gaming monitor for those on a relatively tight budget.

 Read more in our Samsung Space review